isomerpages/mlaw-marketingshopfront/_about-singapore/0-why-choose-Singapore-law.md

  - Singapore COVID-19 (Temporary Measures) Act 2020 provides temporary relief from the inability to perform contractual obligations under   certain contracts, if that inability is materially caused by a
    COVID-19 event.
 For more information, please click  here.

  - Singapore Insolvency, Restructuring and Dissolution Act 2018 include provisions relating to debtor-in-possession rescue financing, cross-border debt restructuring, cross-class “cram down” mechanisms   and a worldwide stay on proceedings, not only for Singapore incorporated debtors, but also foreign debtors.
-For more information,

 Click [here](#top) to return to the top